 All schools operated by only three Dallas Fort Worth school districts, Highland Park ISD, Carroll ISD, and Lovejoy ISD, attained 2013 Student Achievement Index scores of greater than 90.
-These three school districts also had the highest school district Student Achievement Index scores, and therefore top this ranking of the best school districts in the DFW metroplex.
+These three school districts also had the highest school district Student Achievement Index scores, and therefore top this ranking of the best school districts in the DFW metroplex for 2013.

 The Texas Education Agency (TEA) refers to the percentage of total State of Texas Assessments of Academic Readiness (STAAR) student assessments for all subjects that met or exceeded TEA achievement standards as the Student Achievement Index, both a metric and concept used in performing this analysis and elsewhere on this website.